turtle96/taskell/docs/UserGuide.md

 Example: `done` 1<br>
 Marks the first task as finished and moves it to the list of completed tasks.
 <br><p align="center"><img src="images/screenshots/doneCmd.png" width="800"></br>
-Figure 6: Marks the third task as finished<br>
+Figure 6: Marks the task as finished and moves it to the list of completed tasks<br>

 #### Marking a task as incomplete: `undone`
 You can use the `undone` command to mark a completed task as uncompleted.<br>